Frequently Asked Questions Buteyko USA

 Answer: The cost will vary according to the number of sessions required.
 A typical cost ranges from 300 to 500 dollars.

-Question: I do not have access to a Buteyko practitioner.
+Question: I do not have access to a Buteyko instructor.
 Can I learn the Buteyko method online through skype?

 Question: I would like to learn the Buteyko Method to teach to others.

 Answer: You can find information about teaching the Buteyko Method to others by clicking here.
-Buteyko practitioner training is available from Ireland, UK, USA, Denmark and Holland.
+Buteyko instructor training is available from Ireland, UK, USA, Denmark and Holland.

 Question: Can I learn the Buteyko Method from DVD?